sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 sudo systemctl restart postgresql
 ```

-With this configuration complete, we can move on to configuring Sensu to store events in our Postgres database.
+With this configuration complete, you can configure Sensu to store events in your Postgres database.

-_NOTE: If your Sensu Go license should expire, event storage will automatically revert to etcd.
-See the [Reverting to built-in datastore](#reverting-to-builtin-datastore) section below._
+_NOTE: If your Sensu Go license expires, event storage will automatically revert to etcd.
+See [Revert to built-in datastore](#revert-to-builtin-datastore) below._

-## Configuring Sensu {#configuring-sensu-for-postgres}
+## Configure Sensu {#configure-sensu-for-postgres}

-Assuming your Sensu backend is already licensed, the configuration for routing events to Postgres is relatively straight-forward.
-To do so, we create a `PostgresConfig` resource which describes the database connection as a Data Source Name:
+If your Sensu backend is already licensed, the configuration for routing events to Postgres is relatively straightforward.
+Create a `PostgresConfig` resource that describes the database connection as a Data Source Name:

 {{< highlight yml >}}
 type: PostgresConfig